UK banks body wanted BoE "on board" Libor reform

 "I think having them on board would have given confidence to the market.
 We had no knowledge of manipulation.
 We acted to improve the Libor governance and it was the BBA which instigated the moves," Knight added.

-Knight said the BBA was "doing its best" and was keeing in close contact with the authorities on both sides of the Atlantic to bring about "extensive" governance changes in 2008.
+Knight said the BBA was "doing its best" and was keeping in close contact with the authorities on both sides of the Atlantic to bring about "extensive" governance changes in 2008.

 (Reporting by Huw Jones, editing by Douwe Miedema)